 Please note that RADA is not currently eligible for US Federal Loans.

 The UK left the EU on 31 January 2020 and is now in a transition period.
 In June 2020, the UK government announced that EU, other EEA and Swiss nationals will no longer be eligible for home fee status or financial support from Student Finance England for courses starting in the 2021-22 academic year.
 This does not apply to Irish nationals; anyone who benefits from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement; or anyone with pre-settled status or settled status.

 The definitions listed here are only a very brief summary; there are a number of exceptions to the conditions listed.
 For more detailed information, please refer to the UK Council for International Student Affairs guide.

 International students coming to RADA on a full-time course of more than six months will require a Student Visa (in October 2020 this replaced what was previously known as the Tier 4 (General) student visa).

 You must have this before coming to the UK to start your course - without the visa you will not be allowed to enter the UK.
 You will need to provide evidence that you have a place at RADA and that you have sufficient funds to support yourself in the UK.
-Please download our guide for more information, and get in touch with us if you are unsure of anything.
+Please visit the UK Visas & Immigration website for further details, or download our Visa Guidance document here.
+You can get in touch with us if you are unsure of anything.